“Agency” means Koru Kids Limited.

 a.
 The Agency will interview Candidates, take up references, check for appropriate qualifications and criminal record checks, assess attitude and experience, inform Candidates of the nature of the role and check that Candidates are willing to work in the position which the Client seeks to fill.

-b.
-The Agency will endeavour to introduce the Client to Candidates as well suited as possible, based upon the information which the parties have provided.
+b. (i) The Agency will endeavour to introduce the Client to Candidates as well suited as possible, based upon the information which the parties have provided.
 To this end the Agency will seek to provide the Client with all relevant information concerning the Candidate which has been made available to the Agency.
 The Agency cannot guarantee that all the information provided by the Candidates or other third parties is accurate.
 The final responsibility for any decision to engage a Candidate rests with the Client, who is therefore strongly advised to check details, documentation and references personally.
 The Client shall also be responsible for obtaining work and other permits for the Candidate where necessary.
 The Agency does not offer any warranty as to the suitability, honesty, character or capability of any Candidate.
+Once you decide to work with a Koru Kids nanny, they will undergo an enhanced UK DBS check.

 c.
 If the Client requests a Candidate who is qualified to drive, the Agency will submit details of candidates who have stipulated that they hold a valid driving license for the UK, and will endeavour to obtain a copy of their driving licence,but the Agency is unable to make any guarantees about the Candidate’s driving qualifications or the standard of their driving.
 It is the responsibility of the Client to verify the Candidate’s driving standard and qualifications, and ensure that the Candidate is adequately insured.